jzhong0821/History-Club/src/pages/about.md

 The Pirate Journal is a student-led publication run by the [RLS History Club](#rls-history-club).

-Featuring nonfiction essays by students from [Stevenson School](https://stevensonschool.org/), we are constantly open for submissions.
+Featuring nonfiction essays by students, we are constantly open for [submissions](#subscriptions--submissions).
 It is our mission to create an open platform for students at Stevenson passionate in writing to share their opinions.

 [RlsHistory.Club](/) keeps track of all published work from The Pirate Journal.